MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 ### Pre-set values for "Configure Windows NTP Client" settings

 The following table lists the available settings for the **Configure Windows NTP Client** GPO and the pre-set values that are associated with the Windows Time service.
-For more information about each setting, see the corresponding registry entries in [Windows Time service registry entries](#windows-time-service-registry-entries) earlier in this article.
+For more information about each setting, see the corresponding registry entries in [Reference: Windows Time service registry entries](#reference-windows-time-service-registry-entries) earlier in this article.

 |Group Policy setting|Pre-set value|
 |------------------------|-----------------|